Egypt

 The APA system provides Egyptian taxpayers with the benefit of agreeing in advance with the ETA on the methods to be followed by the taxpayer to determine arm's-length arrangements acceptable for tax purposes when it comes to related-party transactions.

-Such APA programme should deliver benefits to the taxpayers such as certainty on TP methods, tax outcomes, increased transparency and reduced risks of audits, price adjustments, and penalties.
+The APA program should deliver benefits to the taxpayers such as certainty on TP methods, tax outcomes, increased transparency and reduced risks of audits, price adjustments, and penalties.

-The APA programme is introduced for the first time in Egypt and, accordingly, the ETA decided to restrict its application to the unilateral APA(s) at this stage and to introduce the bilateral and multilateral APA(s) in the future.
-In addition, the option to apply for the APA is open to all the taxpayers, subject to the provisions of the law including PEs.
+The APA program is restricted only to unilateral APA(s) at this stage; however, the ETA has indicated its intention to expand the program to also cover the bilateral and multilateral APA(s) in the future.
+In addition, the option to apply for the APA is open to all the taxpayers that meet the eligibility criteria set forth in the ETPG, subject to the provisions of the law including Permanent Establishments (“PEs”).

-The guidance on the APA programme is contained within a new part two of the EGTP Guidelines, which describes the mechanisms, procedures, and implementation of the programme in Egypt.
-The process of applying for and concluding the unilateral APA may take between three to six months and this may vary according to the case at hand.
+The guidance on the APA program is contained within a new part of the ETPG, which describes the mechanisms, procedures, and implementation of the program in Egypt.
+The process of applying for and concluding the unilateral APA may take between three to six months, and this may vary according to the case at hand.

 Thin capitalisation